vitiral/simple-quality/clean-code.md

 - high level requirements for our application and the quizzer itself
 - a "Question" class that we can build off of

-Here are a few rules to good design that the load component followed
+Here are a few rules of good design that the load component followed
 well:
 - it verified data before passing it to the layer above it
 - it converted data into an object.
 This makes it harder to have errors like InvalidKey, etc.
+- it wrote extensive unit tests

 Some things it did not do well:
 - it didn't run any linters or formatters